chindris-mihai-alexandru/MacPin/DECISIONS.md

 - ✅ Keep GPL-3.0 license
 - ✅ Maintain copyright attributions
 - ✅ Document all changes in CHANGELOG.md
-- ✅ Prominently state "Based on MacPin by kfix" in all docs
+- ✅ Prominently state "Based on PWA-Kit by kfix" in all docs

 ---